MaramLA/MaramLA/README.md

 ** `Backend-Focused Full Stack Developer` **

-👋 Hi, I'm Maram, ambitious Backend Developer with 1+ years of experience in building scalable, high-performance backend systems using Node.js, Nest.js, and Express.js.
+👋 Hi, I'm Maram, ambitious Backend-Focused Full Stack Developer with 1+ years of experience in building scalable, high-performance backend systems using Node.js, Nest.js, and Express.js.
 Adept at designing RESTful APIs, optimizing database performance, and implementing authentication and learning utilizing microservices architecture.
 Passionate about backend engineering, system scalability, and performance optimization.
 With a solid foundation in full-stack development, I am now fully focused on mastering backend technologies to deliver secure, efficient, and robust solutions.
 Seeking a challenging role to contribute my expertise and grow within a dynamic,